zhangzh-pku/OM1/README.md

 - `OPENAI_API_KEY`: The API key for OpenAI integration.
 This is mandatory if you want to use OpenAI’s LLM services without rate limiting.

+If you are using Coinbase Wallet integration, please set the following environment variable:

+- `COINBASE_WALLET_ID`: The ID for the Coinbase Wallet.
+- `COINBASE_API_KEY`: The API key for the Coinbase Project API.
+- `COINBASE_API_SECRET`: The API secret for the Coinbase Project API.

 ## Contributing

 1. Fork the repository